How Much Does A Gravel Driveway Or Road Cost?

 - Gravel – Adding surface gravel to patch ruts and potholes costs $4 per bag and covers 2 cubic feet; a new top layer costs $100 to $200.
 Occasionally regrading the surface to promote drainage costs $1.37 per cubic yard, or less than $50.

-- Asphalt – Asphalt requires re-applying sealant to the surface every 2 to 5 years, which costs $50 to $200.
+- Asphalt – Asphalt driveway sealing costs $50 to $200 and must be applied to the surface every 2 to 5 years.
 Small cracks are fixable for around $20 with special fillers.
 Any structural damage may require a complete re-paving.

 Gravel Driveway Pros & Cons

 - Gravel is the most affordable option for constructing a driveway.

 - Well-maintained gravel driveways can last for up to 100 years.